Kenshinoyo/checkTechApp-capstone-/README.md

 *Still In Development!*

-- The CheckTech tool is a browser-based application for the purpose of managing an inventory of dekstop PC hardware.
-It'll allow you to create, read, update, and delete whole lists/entries for managing your PC database.
+- The CheckTech tool is a browser-based application for the purpose of managing inventory.
+It'll allow you to create, read, update, and delete whole lists/entries for managing your database.

 - App's front end is written in JavaScript, using the React framework.
 Back-end is written in Java, using MySQL for data queries